 - ¼ cup flour

-- Combine flour, ⅛ teaspoon salt, and ⅛ teaspoon pepper in a shallow dish; dredge venison in flour mixture.
-Heat oil in a large nonstick skillet over medium-high heat; add venison.
-Cook 4 minutes or until browned on all sides, turning frequently.
-Add venison to crockpot.
+- Heat the oil in a large nonstick skillet over medium-high heat.
+Add the venison.
+Cook for 4 minutes or until browned on all sides, turning frequently.

 - Pour beer and broth over venison.
 Cover and cook on low 7 ½ hours or until meat is tender.
-Discard bay leaf.
+Discard bay leaf before serving.

 - Stew can be frozen in an airtight container for up to three months; add a little more water or beer when reheating.